 Ready For A Linguistic Controversy?
-Say 'Mhmm'
+Say 'Mmhmm'

 The African words slaves did preserve were ones that could pass as English — words that could "mask their ancestry," as Rickford puts it.
 But because those words sound like English, they can be difficult to identify as coming from African languages.

 Some of those words scholars have been able to trace.
-"Goober" — the slang word for peanut — is from a Bantu language, says Sarah Thomason, a linguist at the University of Michigan.
-"Banjo" comes from the Bantu word "mbanza," a stringed instrument played in some parts of West Africa.
-The word "okra" comes from "nkruma," which is from the West African language Akan.
+Goober — the slang word for peanut — is from a Bantu language, says Sarah Thomason, a linguist at the University of Michigan.
+Banjo comes from the Bantu word mbanza, a stringed instrument played in some parts of West Africa.
+The word okra comes from nkruma, which is from the West African language Akan.

-As for mhmm?
+As for mmhmm?
 Historians and linguists disagree.

 Ugo Nwojeki, a professor of African-American studies at the University of California, Berkeley, says he "always assumed" that the word was African.
-Lev Michael, a linguist at the same school, says it "doesn't seem very plausible."
-Roslyn Burns, a linguist at UCLA, says that "it's hard to say."
+Lev Michael, a linguist at the same school, says that "doesn't seem very plausible."
+Roslyn Burns, a linguist at UCLA, says "it's hard to say."

-So, does any of this matter, in the scheme of things?
-The project of tracing words like mhmm — with alleged African roots — has always been contentious.
+So does any of this matter, in the scheme of things?
+The project of tracing words like mmhmm — with alleged African roots — has always been contentious.

 The 20th century anthropologist Melville Herskovitz wrote about the biases that shaped historians and linguists of his time.
-He tried to demonstrate that many of his peers believed that African culture was inferior to European culture — and that bias prevented them from recognizing the African influence in English words.
+He tried to demonstrate that many of his peers believed African culture was inferior to European culture — and that bias prevented them from recognizing the African influence in English words.

-In Herskovitz's time, there was a host of racist conceptions about the way black people spoke.
+In Herskovitz's time, there were a host of racist conceptions about the way black people spoke.

 Many linguists and historians claimed that black dialects in the U.S., for the most part, came from black people's inability to pronounce English words properly.
 In his 1941 book, The Myth of the Negro Past, Herskovitz debunked that claim.
 By taking a closer look, he found that thousands of words that had been misunderstood as badly pronounced English actually had African roots.